Lantana Growing Guide

 Feeding

-Mix a standard application of a balanced organic fertiliser into the soil prior to planting along with a generous helping of well-rotted compost.
-When growing lantana in containers, use a coarse potting soil that drains well.
+Mulch soil generously with compost prior to planting.
+When growing lantana in containers, use a coarse potting compost that drains well.

 Companions